-Year Seven months ended
+Year ended Seven months ended

-December 31, 2022 December 31, 2021 December 31, 2020
+December 31, 2021 December 31, 2020

-Average Crediting Rate 1 % 5 % 3 %
+Average Crediting Rate 5 % 3 %

 S&P 500 Index:

-Point-to-point strategy 1 % 4 % 5 %
+Point-to-point strategy 4 % 5 %

-Monthly average strategy 2 % 3 % 2 %
+Monthly average strategy 3 % 2 %

-Monthly point-to-point strategy - % 7 %
+Monthly point-to-point strategy 7 % - %

-3 year high water mark 13 % 16 % 19 %
+3 year high water mark 16 % 19 %

-- Actual amounts credited to contractholder fund balances may differ from the index appreciation due to contractual features in the FIA contracts and certain IUL contracts (caps, spreads and participation rates), which allow us to manage the cost of the options purchased to fund the annual index credits. - The credits for the periods presented were based on comparing the S&P 500 Index on each issue date in the period to the same issue date in the respective prior year periods.
+- Actual amounts credited to contractholder fund balances may differ from the index appreciation due to contractual features in the FIA and certain IUL contracts (caps, spreads and participation rates), which allow F&G to manage the cost of the options purchased to fund the annual index credits. - The credits for the periods presented were based on comparing the S&P 500 Index on each issue date in the period to the same issue date in the respective prior year periods.